miklevin/MikeLev.in/_posts/2025-01-09-ideas-to-automation.md

 story-telling and video editing (an important skill, but not the whole story).
 Then, there are people who have felt the resistance of that rubber ceiling like me.
-I've implemented various systems in the past along the lines of Ruby on Rails (even before Rails was invented)&#151; aka joyful frameworks.
+I've implemented various systems in the past along the lines of Ruby on Rails (even before Rails was invented)— aka joyful frameworks.
 But I've missed the boat time and time again, because I'm starting out at a disadvantage, completely bootstrapping myself from scratch with no real relevant schooling, mentoring nor guidance to speak of.